 The Kansas land is predominately Easter Turkey but also includes Rio Grande Turkey in the Northwest region.

 Residents and non-residents can purchase a Kansas hunting license and 2 spring turkey tags over the counter or online.
 Additional fall tags may be purchased also.

 The spring turkey season is 8 weeks long which includes a youth and archery only season prior to the firearms season.

 Shooting hours are one-half hour before sunrise to sunset.
 Turkey hunting is allowed all day.

 Limit: One turkey with a visible beard per permit or game tag.
 Two birds may be harvested the same day.

 Missouri has always been one of the top, if not top spring turkey states in the country.
-During the 2018 spring season Missouri harvested 35,789 birds.
+Last spring season Missouri harvested 35,789 birds.
 Missouri turkey are the Eastern.